Gbouna/Web_Application_Development_Guide/Development-guide/step 1/README.md

 1. **Azure for Students Subscription**
    - Sign up for an [Azure for Students](https://azure.microsoft.com/free/students/) account if you have not already done it.
-   - This typically gives you credits to use Azure services without needing a credit card, plus free-tier services.
+   - This typically gives you credits to use Azure services, plus free-tier services.
    - If your credit is finished, create a regular free Azure account instead.

 2. **Azure Portal Access**
    - Ensure you can log into the [Azure Portal](https://portal.azure.com).
 This is where you'll manage your resources.

 > **Note**: The steps below apply to the Azure Portal's web interface.
 The layout might occasionally change, but the process should be similar.
+> We covered most of the steps here during our seminar.
+Please check out the related seminar materials for further guidance.

 ---